carlosperate/arm-none-eabi-gcc-py-package/README.md

 The first argument (shown as `<name_of_release>`) is the GCC release name as shown in the [versions section](#versions-and-platforms).

+All flags are optional, `all` builds wheels for all platforms.
-The flags are optional, both or neither must be used.
-They can specify a platform version of the package, or their omission will build all platforms:
+The `os` and `arch` specify a platform version of the package, both or neither must be used.
 - `--os`: `linux`, `mac`, or `win`
 - `--arch`: `x86_64` or `aarch64`/`arm64`